danielecr/urocket-http-stage/README.md

 - (*not provided*!) an executable that: 1. accept a json payload, 2. write something in a unix socket (a file)
 - an http service listening on the unix socket and match the req_id and send back to the caller

+Why not just nginx?
+This example should become a crate, a library that can be used together with other crate, maybe consuming messages from a message broker, in a number of way.

+The plan is to provides a number of way to re-use existing code, but over a stable async green thread model: so more urocket-xyz-stage(s).

 ```mermaid
 sequenceDiagram
     Participant C as Client